 Having a General Practitioner while in a nursing home

 When staying in a nursing home, you are entitled to keep your regular GP, but you need to use the nursing home doctor while living there.

 General Practitioner assistance in the event of acute illness

-In the event of acute injury or illness outside of the GP's opening hours, you must contact the out-of-hours medical service, legevakten (116 117).
+In the event of acute injury or illness outside of the GP's opening hours, you must contact the out-of-hours medical services, legevakten (116 117).
 In life-threatening emergency, call 113.

 GPs are responsible for all general medical service for their patients during opening hours.
 GPs will prioritise patients on their patient list over others, except in the case of acute, life-threatening illness.